metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 #### OPTIONAL

 These libraries are _recommended_ for improved functionality and performance.
-The default behavior is to attempt to install all of them during PDF::Builder installation.
-If you use tools/optional\_update.pl to _not_ to install any of them, or they fail to install automatically, you can always manually install them later.
+The default behavior is **not** to attempt to install them during PDF::Builder installation, in order to speed up the testing process and not clutter up matters, especially if an optional package fails to install.
+You can always manually install them later, if you desire to make use of their added functionality.

-* Graphics::TIFF (recommended if using TIFF image functions)
+* Graphics::TIFF (19 or higher, recommended if using TIFF image functions)
-* Image::PNG::Libpng (recommended for enhanced PNG image function processing)
+* Image::PNG::Libpng (0.57 or higher, recommended for enhanced PNG image function processing)
-* HarfBuzz::Shaper (recommended for Latin script ligatures and kerning, as well as for any complex script such as Arabic, Indic scripts, or Khmer)
+* HarfBuzz::Shaper (0.024 or higher, needed for Latin script ligatures and kerning, as well as for any complex script such as Arabic, Indic scripts, or Khmer)
+* Text::Markdown (1.000031 or higher, needed if using 'md1' markup)
+* HTML::TreeBuilder (5.07 or higher, needed if using 'html' or 'md1' markup)

+If an optional package is needed, but not installed, sometimes PDF::Builder will be able to fall back to built-in partial functionality (TIFF and PNG images), but other times will fail.
+After installing the missing package, you may wish to then run the t-test suite for that library to confirm that it is properly running, as well as running the examples.

 Other than an installer for standard CPAN packages (such as 'cpan' on Strawberry Perl for Windows), no other tools or manually-installed prereqs are